- Audio & Video

-The Best Drum Sets for Beginners and Kids
+The Best Starter Drum Sets for New Players and Kids

 What Are the Best Drum Sets for Kids and Beginners?

 If you're thinking about buying a drum set for a child, this guide is for you.
 More and more kids are learning drums and guitar, joining or starting bands, and gaining a skill that they can be proud of for a lifetime.
 In making this list of the best drum sets for beginners, I have focused on affordable, playable drum sets that suit a younger player.
 You don't need to spend $500 to buy a beginner drum set!
 There are all excellent options that are less than half that price of a full-size kit.
 You also don't need a million tom-toms and china gongs -- most kids will start out with kick-snare-hi hat, and maybe a floor tom.
 The best, highest-quality drum sets for beginners don't have too many bells and whistles.
 Save those for later, once it's clear that playing drums is going to stick -- then go ahead and buy a larger, more expensive kit.

 I have been in touring rock bands for almost 25 years, and now at (ahem) 49 years of age, I can safely say that I know what to look for and what to avoid when buying an instrument.
 In addition to my road gig experience, I have taught drums and guitar for many years.
 As part of my teaching work, I have helped dozens of students and their families decide which guitars, amplifiers, and drum sets to buy.
 I take into consideration some things others don't, like playability, durability, and the cost of accessories.